In a globalized world with its complex supply chains and trade relations, consumption patterns in one country can cause land use changes far away.

 Trade volumes involving land-intensive commodities from the agriculture and forestry sector have increased substantially over the past two decades, with annual rates of increase of 2–4%, depending on the commodity.
 This is particularly the case for feed crops and some forest-derived commodities.
 Consequently, "land embedded in trade" or "virtual land" associated with imported and exported goods has also been growing.
 To prevent consumption in one region from causing undesirable environmental impacts in other countries and regions around the globe, it is important to safeguard the sustainability of production.

 The increasing importance of international trade, as well as the growing competition for resources among developed economies and emerging economies, such as Brazil, China, and India, influence access to and distribution of natural resources.
-When a country imports commodities it also "imports" resources associated with the production of those commodities, and vice versa in the case of exports.
-Analyzing the complex drivers and interactions involved in using domestic and foreign land resources is a key e in the future.
+When a country imports commodities, it also "imports" resources, e.g. water from (unsustainable) irrigation, associated with the production of those commodities, and vice versa in the case of exports.
+Analyzing the complex drivers and interactions involved in using domestic and foreign land resources and its management is a key challenge for delivering on the Sustainable Development Goals.

 International Institute for Applied Systems Analysis (IIASA)